j-fischer/rest-on-fire/README.md

         }
       });

-The namespace can also be used to create a FirebaseRestEventStream object, which allows for listening for changes to locations within the namespace.
+The database can also be used to create a FirebaseRestEventStream object, which allows for listening for changes to locations within the database.

-    FirebaseRestEventStream eventStream = namespace.getEventStream("some/location");
+    FirebaseRestEventStream eventStream = database.getEventStream("some/location");

 The actual events are published through the progress handler of the Promise.